 Dr. Douglas Gottschalk is a physician who specializes in pediatric otolaryngology (ear, nose & throat).
 He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 He attended medical school at Des Moines University, College of Osteopathic Medicine.

 Dr. Richard Lane's area of specialization is otolaryngology (ear, nose, and throat).
-He has received a 2.5 out of 5 star rating by his patients.
+Dr. Lane has a 2.5 out of 5 star average patient rating.
 He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Lane studied medicine at Stony Brook University Medical Center, School of Medicine.
+He studied medicine at Stony Brook University Medical Center, School of Medicine.

 Conditions / Treatments